-Located on an extraordinary 25 acres near Shawnigan Lake, British Columbia, O.U.R.
-ECOVILLAGE began operations in 1999 with a vision to create a model demonstration sustainable village community rooted in social, ecological, and economic well being.
-O.U.R.
-Ecovillage is the host site for O.U.R Community Association, a registered nonprofit society dedicated to the promotion of sustainable community living.
-People from all walks of life and all ages are able to benefit from educational programs facilitated within O.U.R developing site.
+Located on an extraordinary 25 acres near Shawnigan Lake, British Columbia, OUR Ecovillage began operations in 1999 with a vision to create a model demonstration sustainable village community rooted in social, ecological, and economic well-being.
+OUR Ecovillage is the host site for OUR Community Association, a registered nonprofit society dedicated to promoting sustainable community living.
+People from all walks of life and all ages can benefit from educational programs facilitated within OUR developing site.

-The idea of O.U.R.
-Ecovillage had its genesis in the early 1990s when a number of people lived in a cooperative household in Victoria.
-During this time the O.U.R. acronym (One United Resource) was created.
+The idea of OUR Ecovillage had its genesis in the early 1990s when many people lived in a cooperative household in Victoria.
+During this time, the OUR acronym (One United Resource) was created.
 Subsequent events can be described in seven different phases.

 Phase I (March 1999)

-involved the private purchase of 25 acres of land near Shawnigan Lake in order to secure it from future development.
-The former owner was eventually convinced that the proposed development of a vibrant, environmentally friendly community would be a very positive use of the land, and ended up donating a third of the original asking price.
-A group of approximately 14 people came together as the Creation Team, taking responsibility for the ongoing design and development process of the community project.
+involved the private purchase of 25 acres of land near Shawnigan Lake to secure it from future development.
+The former owner was eventually convinced that the proposed development of a vibrant, environmentally friendly community would positively use the land and ended up donating a third of the original asking price.
+A group of approximately 14 people came together as the Creation Team, taking responsibility for the community project’s ongoing design and development process.

 Phase II (2000-2002)

-During this time the Cowichan Community Land Trust and the Land Conservancy of British Columbia worked to create a flora and fauna species mapping of the overall site in order to determine the most vulnerable ecological areas.
-Next, O.U.R.
-Community Association embarked on a far-reaching visioning process involving hundreds of communitarians from nearby neighbourhoods, various levels of government, people from corporate and educational backgrounds, and international visitors.
+During this time, the Cowichan Community Land Trust and the Land Conservancy of British Columbia worked to create a flora and fauna species mapping of the overall site to determine the most vulnerable ecological areas.
+Next, OUR Community Association embarked on a far-reaching visioning process involving hundreds of communitarians from nearby neighbourhoods, various levels of government, people from corporate and educational backgrounds, and international visitors.
 This enabled O.U.R.
-Community Vision to be a broad representation of what folks wanted to see happen at O.U.R.
-Ecovillage.
+Community Vision to be a broad representation of what folks wanted to see happen at OUR Ecovillage.

 Phase III (2002-2004)

-focused on creating a precedent-setting rezoning for O.U.R.
-Ecovillage.
-The “Sustainable Land Management Design” evolved concurrent with several years of permaculture design.
-The 25 acres were to stay intact and become a multiactivity integrated land use zone with: a) A conservation area consisting of one third of the property under a protective covenant b) Allowance for educational activities c) An organic production farm, and d) An off-grid eco-home cluster of 9 homes (in addition to the existing home currently used as a residence and Bed and Breakfast).
+focused on creating a precedent-setting rezoning for OUR Ecovillage.
+The “Sustainable Land Management Design” evolved concurrently with several years of permaculture design.
+The 25 acres were to stay intact and become a multiactivity integrated land use zone with

-This work with regulatory authorities brought in major support and funding from government.
-Eventually O.U.R.
+This work with regulatory authorities brought in major support and funding from the government.
+Eventually, O.U.R.
 Team began working with engineering and regulatory teams in earthen construction (natural building) using alternative wastewater treatment and other innovative technologies and doing so within approved building codes.